adcondev/scale-daemon/README.md

     ```
     This creates a test installer (`bin/BasculaInstalador_test.exe`) where the service listens only on `localhost`.

+### Test Mode & Simulation

+The application includes a built-in simulation mode for development without physical hardware.
+*   **Activation**: Automatically enabled in `test` builds, or can be toggled via the web interface.
+*   **Behavior**: The service generates simulated weight data (random values around a base weight) and broadcasts it via WebSockets.
+*   **Benefit**: Allows frontend and installer development to proceed in parallel with hardware integration.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.